-The City is offering CDBG assistance to agencies and programs to fill budget gaps.
-Agencies and programs should primarily rely on other funding sources or in-kind donations and use CDBG assistance as a way to extend the services.
-For CDBG, the City will continue to cover a portion of the administrative cost with its general fund.
+The City offers CDBG assistance to agencies and programs to fill budget gaps.
+Agencies and programs should primarily rely on other funding sources or in-kind donations and only use CDBG assistance as a way to extend the services.

+Grant funds cover a portion of the administrative functions for the City, general fund budget is used to cover the rest of these functions.
 Lee's Summit Housing Authority leverages other federal funds for capital expenses.
 Other subrecipients combine CDBG allocations with a variety of other funding sources, including in-kind donations, local grants, local churches, local charities, private foundations, private fundraisers, State funding resources, etc. The City does not require funding match for any of the CDBG funded programs and projects.